 When you shop for a new mortgage loan, you want to be sure you find the best loan that benefits you financially and what type of loan you qualify for.
 If possible, you want to find the lowest rate for the type of mortgage loan you apply for.

 One of the best ways to do this is by using a mortgage comparison site like Credible.com.
-With Credible, you’ll find the lowest rates from the industry’s top vetted companies in minutes for free.
+With Credible, you’ll find the most competitive rates from the industry’s top vetted companies in minutes.
 Once you’ve found loans you’re qualified for, there will no doubt be many different types of options to choose from.

 The most common mortgage loans are: